pSpitzner/beets-flask/README.md

 Major things that are planned:

-- An actual library view, with search, covers and audio preview.
-The backend is likely up for the task already.
+- Better library view, improved cover handling and audio preview.
 - Push the image to dockerhub
-- Mobile friendly
+- Mobile friendly (started)

 # Developing